World Wildlife Fund uses the hive

 The World Wildlife Fund wants a bit of this magic dust, and teamed up with crowdsource platform (someone needs to fix on a term and USE IT) Idea Bounty to ask creative thinkers around the globe for input on a new marketing campaign to make sustainable living cool.

 The World Wildlife Fund are indisputably progressive in their embrace of the four ‘C’s of community, co-creation, customisation, and conversation as evidenced by the third post in Mashable’s Summer of Social Good series on #FindingTheGood (a week of posts dedicated to profiling charitable initiatives using social media).

-Social media has played very well into the goals of the World Wildlife Fund providing them with the opportunity to engage supporters and reach new audiences in a way they have not ever been able to in the past, according to Claire Carlton, who is the Social Media Manager for the The WWF’s Climate Policy Campaign.
+Social media has played very well into the goals of the World Wildlife Fund providing them with the opportunity to engage supporters and reach new audiences in a way they have not ever been able to in the past, according to Claire Carlton, who is the Social Media Manager for The WWF’s Climate Policy Campaign.

-The WWF are doing two of the four things we do well here at The Hunting Dynasty: Marketing Strategy – or how to get a product or service to a market that will buy it; and Product/Service Development – broadly speaking developing what you will market, rather than marketing what you have developed.
+The WWF are doing some of the things we do well here at The Hunting Dynasty: Marketing Strategy – or how to get a product or service to a market that will buy it; and Product/Service Development – broadly speaking developing what you will market, rather than marketing what you have developed.